burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 | 7 | `long double`   | `l`          | `L`                      |
 | 8 | `std::string`   | `s`          |                          |

-Suffix `s` has been made available since C++17, and other suffixes were always in any version of C/C++.
+Suffix `s` has been made available since C++17 and other suffixes are available since C89.

 ## Prefixes for Strings from C++11